Battle of Dushi Ford: The battle

 Yuan Shao, using a great deal less than his main strength, attacked Yu Jin's position at Yan Ford in a probing action.
 Yu Jin held his ground firmly and Yuan Shao could not take him, thus the possibility of a rear attack of Xu City was thrashed.
-To follow up, Yu Jin joined up with Yue Jin and raided Yuan Shao's detached encampments along the Yellow River southwest from Yan Ford with 5,000 infantry and cavalry.
+To follow up, Yu Jin joined up with Yue Jin, who had just been sent back after helping defect Liu Bei's forces, and raided Yuan Shao's detached encampments along the Yellow River southwest from Yan Ford with 5,000 infantry and cavalry.
 They raided up as far as Ji (汲; 25 li southwest of present-day Weihui, Henan), and crossed the river to raid Huojia (獲嘉; southeast of present-day Huojia, Henan) to the north.
 In all, they had set fire to some 30 enemy camps, decapitated several thousand, captured several thousand men alive, and forced the surrender of some 20 generals including He Mao (何茂) and Wang Mo (王摩).

 Cao Cao then ordered Yu Jin to camp at Yuanwu (原武; present-day Yuanyang County, Henan), where he attacked and crushed Yuan Shao's detached encampment at Dushi Ford (杜氏津), at the extreme flank of Cao Cao's position in Henan.
 Yu Jin was then promoted to Major-General, and he returned to Guandu accompanying Cao Cao, who returned from his successful campaign against Liu Bei in Xu Province.
+Liu Bei's troops other than Guan Yu, who had been captured by Cao Cao's forces, had fled north and would join Yuan Shao to aid in later battles against Cao Cao.